akshadjaiswal/Namaste-JavaScript/README.md

 # Episdoe 05 - this keyword in Javascript
 - JavaScript's "this" keyword can be confusing for many and behaves differently in various scenarios.
+- In JavaScript, this keyword refers to the current context or scope within which code is executing.
+Its value is determined by how a function is called, and it can dynamically change depending on the invocation context.

 ## 🤝 Contribution Guidelines